BLOG HOME | JULY 16, 2018

-We confess… we have a mild addiction to green tea lattes from Starbucks.
-That delicious matcha green tea is often fuel that keeps us staring at computer screens designing web sites and graphics in Photoshop.
+I confess… I have a mild addiction to green tea lattes from Starbucks.
+That delicious matcha green tea is often fuel that keeps me staring at computer screens designing web sites and graphics for hours on end.

 Looking to make your own and save a little money while at it?
-Here’s a recipe we’ve found to work quite well…
+Here’s a recipe I’ve found to work quite well…

 What You’ll Need…

-- Milk.
 Any kind of milk will do.
 Some like full fat, others prefer skim.
 You can also use almond milk.
-We personally think a regular, full fat milk makes for a smoother and richer latte – especially if you plan to froth the milk.
+I personally think a regular, full fat milk makes for a smoother and richer latte – especially if you plan to froth the milk.

-- Sweetener.
 This is optional, but matcha lattes are often best when they have a little sweetness.
 You can use regular sugar or a couple packets of Stevia.
 You can use any kind of sweetener, or not add any sugar at all.
 Completely up to you!
 Experiment with levels of sweetness until you find the perfect recipe!
+(If you're trying to replicate the Starbucks variety, load up the sugar!)

 Let’s Make the Latte!